nandans16/progchessAI/README.md

 *EXISITING LIBRARIES USED*:

 The scripts use the python-chess library whose documentation can be found in: https://python-chess.readthedocs.io/en/latest/.
-The library can be installed with the command: pip install python-chess.
+The library can be installed with the command: **pip install python-chess**.

 Other libraries that are used are numpy, random, time and matplotlib, which are commonly available python libraries.
 Random is used to select random elements from a list ad time is used to keep track of the time of the game.
 Matplotlib is used to generate the histograms in chess_AI_performance.py.